skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 This could also be achieved with:
 * rotation of 90° counter clockwise followed by a reflection in the y-axis
-* reflextion in the x-axis followed by rotation of  90° counter clockwise
+* or, reflextion in the x-axis followed by rotation of  90° counter clockwise

 ### Reflection through the origin

 This is simply a 180° rotation, where we scale both $\color{green}{\vec{i}}$ and $\color{red}{\vec{j}}$ by -1, resulting in:

 $$A=\begin{bmatrix}-1 & 0\\0 & -1\end{bmatrix}$$

-You should have noticed that a reflection scales vectors by -1, whereas rotation swaps 0 for 1s.
-The reflection through the line (the inverse) combines both.

 ### Reflection through the line y = -x